 There is probably a library or a reading room at walking distances in most parts of Kerala.

 The beverages like the institution of reading rooms were created much later than and away from caste and religion.
-They do not fit into the taboos of strict vertical arrangement of society.
+They do not fit into the taboos of the strict vertical arrangement of society.

 This is also an institution where youths from different communities get together to read and have cultural and political discussions.
-In doing so, they immensely contribute in the formation of deep social networks in Kerala.
+In doing so, they immensely contribute to the formation of deep social networks in Kerala.

-Kerala Tourism’s ad film: A Reading Room with a View
+Kerala Tourism’s Ad Film: A Reading Room With A View

 The Kerala Tourism has launched a short ad film in which the camera is set inside a reading room and one can see the beauty and intrinsic aspects of Kerala through two huge windows.

-This reflective space has posters of Gandhi and Che Guevara on one wall and on others quotes are painted and posters are stuck upon.
+This reflective space has posters of Gandhi and Che Guevara on one wall and on others, quotes are painted and posters are stuck upon.
 It has a small cupboard with few books.

-Through the window one can see the image of Kerala being created as a nun passes by followed by puli masks, Kathakali dancers, snake boats, elephants and more.
+Through the window, one can see the image of Kerala being created as a nun passes by followed by puli masks, Kathakali dancers, snake boats, elephants and more.

-A survey published in 2004 by Kerala Research Programme on Local Level Development Centre for Development Studies Thiruvananthapuram states that in a rural location about one half of the respondents were subscribers of newspapers in Malayalam and about 2 percent subscribed to English newspapers whereas non- subscribers accounted for two-fifths of the population.
+A survey published in 2004 by Kerala Research Programme on Local Level Development Centre for Development Studies Thiruvananthapuram states that in a rural location about one-half of the respondents were subscribers of newspapers in Malayalam and about 2 percent subscribed to English newspapers whereas non-subscribers accounted for two-fifths of the population.

-However, this population reported using the services of reading rooms and libraries as most of them belonged to the low income group.
+However, this population reported using the services of reading rooms and libraries as most of them belonged to the low-income group.